vannguyengd/gooddata-ui/docs/06_cloudnative__integration.md

 This document outlines the important steps you need to undertake if you need to integrate GoodData.UI into an existing React application or for some reason you cannot use [accelerator toolkit](02_start__using_boilerplate.md) to bootstrap a new application.

+## Before you begin

+If you used `create-react-app` to create your application, please make sure the `react-scripts` dependency is set to version 4.0.3.
+Versions 5.0.0 and newer are currently not supported by GoodData.UI.

 ## Step 1.
 Install the necessary dependencies

 GoodData.UI can target multiple platforms.
 Therefore, it is essential to install packages for the right target platform.
 For